crowegian/AMR_ML/README.md

 `python run_model_grid_search.py -dp data/MLData/pbr_ml_project_datasets_20180423/ \
 -mp data/modelDictMultiDataRun.pkl -nj 2 -nf 10 -idx 1 2 10 --testing`

+## Running prediction
+The prediction script expects a pickled grid search dictionary with models, or a pickled sklearn model.
+If the former, then the dataset prefix and model prefix must be supplied, otherwise they can be ignored. -dp is the path to the data to make predictions on, and if labels are available metrics are supplied.
+Please refer to data format in our data files, as this can be specific to a model.
+Errors will occur if the model expects different number of columns than the data, and will run but not provide good results if the data has different ordering of columns.

+`	python run_prediction.py -dp data/oli_gwas_cross_validation/dataset_17_test.csv \
+	 -mp data/oli_gwas_cross_validation/modelDictMultiDataRun_dataset_17_18_20190826.pkl \
+	 -pr dataset_17_ \
+	 -mn SVC \
+	 -op ./predictions.csv`

 ## Extracting performance metrics
 Explanations for arguments can be found within the script, but -cm is the metric to be used to compare models, -mp is the pickle file where the model dict is saved, -op is the out path where performance metrics will be written. -cm is necessary as models have information for multiple metrics and different model configurations can perform differently depending on the metric.
 `python extract_performance_metrics.py -cm f1 -mp data/modelDictMultiDataRun.pkl \